arakasi72/rtinst/README.md

 ######[4.1 rtwebmin](rtwebmin)

-This will install webmin and configure nginx as a reverse proxy allowing you to access webmin using https://<SERVERIP>/webmin to run this:
+This will install webmin and configure nginx as a reverse proxy allowing you to access webmin using https://<SERVERIP>/webmin To run this:

 	sudo rtwebmin

 ######[4.2 rtadduser](rtadduser)

 This will add new users.
 Ensuring there are no conflicts with the existing user ports.
 You can use it to create brand new users, or reset the config on existing users.
 If you use it on an existing user, you will NOT lose any torrents, files, of autodl-filters.
-It will just reset the ports used. to run this:
+It will just reset the ports used.
+To run this:

 	sudo rtadduser
 and enter the information asked for.